Top 5 Multi-Currency Accounts (From an Industry Insider)

 HSBC exchange rates are not good, with a markup between 1.5% and 3%.

-HSBC AVAILABILITY
+HSBC EXPAT AVAILABILITY

 HSBC has branches in 62 countries but they don’t offer the same products around the world.